Skip to main content

 • Gather your information/documentation

-• Register - Create a username and password or login in to your existing account
+• Register for an online account by creating a username and password or log in to your existing account

-• File a claim: When filling out the SDI form, please make sure to answer no to the question "Has or will your employer continue to pay you during your disability leave?"
+• File a claim: When filling out the SDI form, please answer "no" to the question "Has or will your employer continue to pay you during your disability leave?"

 • After you submit your claim, give your doctor's office the Form Receipt Number that the EDD website provides, so your doctor can verify your claim.

-If you are mailing a paper form to the EDD, you may request a paper form from benefits@pepperdine.edu.
+If you are mailing a paper form to the EDD, you may request a paper application from benefits@pepperdine.edu.

 Pay During Bonding Leave